mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     PARAMETERS={
-      "host": " ",                                    --- host name or IP address of the Redshift cluster "port": ,                                       --- port used when connecting to the Redshift cluster "database": " ",                                --- name of the database used when connecting to the Redshift cluster "user": " ",                                    --- user to authenticate with the Redshift cluster "password": " "                                 --- password used to authenticate with the Redshift cluster };
+      "host": " ",                                    --- host name or IP address of the Redshift cluster "port": ,                                       --- port used when connecting to the Redshift cluster "database": " ",                                --- database name used when connecting to the Redshift cluster "user": " ",                                    --- user to authenticate with the Redshift cluster "password": " "                                 --- password used to authenticate with the Redshift cluster };